 - An increased number of hand sanitizer stations will be available.

-- Activities, events, and athletics will follow guidance from IDPH, ISBE, and SWIC.
+- Activities, events, and athletics will follow guidance from the District.

-- Clubs and activities, specifically meetings and competitions, will continue onsite, but will follow guidance from IDPH, ISBE, SWIC, and/or the specific organizations facilitating the activity.
+- Clubs and activities, specifically meetings and competitions, will continue onsite and will follow guidance from District and/or the specific organizations facilitating the activity.

 - D140 will return to normal approval of field trips for the 2021-22 school year.

-- We anticipate many of our field trip destinations will remain closed, limited, or have specific protocols.
+- Some of our field trip destinations may have specific protocols.
 Those protocols will be communicated in advance to families and all protocols must be followed by participating students and staff.

 - School-specific details regarding PTO hot lunch programs will be communicated by building principals at the start of the 2021-22 school year.

-- The schools will follow IDPH guidelines for classrooms and hallways.
-Buildings are designing individualized plans regarding hallway and stairwell traffic flow.
+- Buildings are designing individualized plans regarding hallway and stairwell traffic flow.
 This is building-specific based on the size of the hallway/stairwell, typical traffic patterns, and supervision.